danielendeg/nugetpackageupdate/specs/De%2DIdentification/Investigation-of-integration-in-runtime.md

 ### Redact (complete)
 According to the spec, searching completely redacted fields is not available.
-We can replace this condition with a new one that will never be satisfied.
+We can **replace this condition with a new one that will never be satisfied**.

 Take following query as an example:
 ```